 partial or total hysterectomy5

 Multiple therapeutic strategies may be employed to reduce the frequency and severity of menstrual migraine attacks.
 Of note, interventions focused on menstrual migraines are more likely to be effective in pure menstrual migraine than menstrually related migraine (ie, women with migraine attacks outside of the menstrual window).
 Acute (abortive) therapy can be provided as in any other migraine attacks.
 Short-term prevention during the menstrual window of vulnerability may be initiated in women with predictable onset of menstrual headache and lack of pain freedom with acute therapy.
 Triptans may be given twice a day starting 2 days before and through 3 days of menstruation.
-Alternatively, naproxen sodium 550 mg twice daily may be given starting 7 days ...
+Alternatively, naproxen sodium 550 mg twice daily may be ...